Category Archives: Excerpt

 Darrow was his father’s second son from a subsequent marriage after his first wife died in childbirth.
 He was known to be powerful and ruthless on the battlefield.
 The fact that he was half dark elf made him especially dangerous because they weren’t known for compassion or mercy.
 He and his twin sister had been the products of a failed peace treaty agreement between our realm, Zadrya, and Karganoth—the realm of the dark elves that lay across the sea to the west.

 I recalled that he had fought in battles against us during the first few years I’d begun opening portals.
 The last time I could remember seeing him was over a decade ago, when I was in my early twenties.
-He’d been a ruthless killer even back then but couldn’t break that many men simultaneously before.
+He’d been a ruthless killer even back then, but couldn’t break that many men simultaneously before.
 Like most fae, he would continue growing stronger for a few more years until he reached fifty and peaked.

 I had family and friends out there who would die if this elf targeted them.
 No one on our side had magic that could counteract Darrow’s without getting too close, but of course, he was surrounded by elite soldiers so that he could do his dirty work without interference.